Why Collibre

 What I found in the UK collagen market

-The category in 2025–26 is dominated by squeezy plastic sachets.
-You tear off a corner, squeeze the contents into your mouth, and bin the empty pouch.
-Most cost between £2 and £3 a day, mass-marketed to women in their 30s and 40s, with packaging that looks like it belongs in a gym bag rather than on a kitchen counter.
+The category in 2025–26 is dominated by squeezy plastic sachets — tear a corner, squeeze it into your mouth, bin the pouch.
+Most cost between £2 and £3 a day, marketed largely to women in their 30s and 40s, in packaging that looks like it belongs in a gym bag rather than on a kitchen counter.

 The products themselves can be perfectly good.
-The experience around them, in my view, is not.
+The experience around them, to my mind, is not.

-I kept asking myself a question that turned out to be the whole brief for Collibre UK: if you're going to take something every morning for the rest of your life, shouldn't the format itself feel worth the ritual?
+One question turned out to be the whole brief for Collibre UK: if you’re going to take something every morning for the rest of your life, shouldn’t the format itself feel worth the ritual?

-That's the question we tried to answer with Collibre Gold.
+That’s what we tried to answer with Collibre Gold.

 Three decisions we made differently